 Here lies the reason for optimism.
 We know that the current situation will change.

 What’s happened in oil and gas isn’t the result of a business cycle.
 It’s much more the result of another simple economic model; supply and demand.
-Simply put technology improvements have allowed vastly increased oil reserves to become accessible, largely in areas outside of OPEC control.
-So there’s a massive game of geopolitics currently at play, after all, the countries forming the OPEC cartel doesn’t want to see it becoming irrelevant – even though it could be argued that it’s already too late.
+Technology improvements have allowed vastly increased oil reserves to become accessible, mostly in areas outside of OPEC control.
+So there’s a massive game of geopolitics currently at play, after all, the countries forming the OPEC cartel don’t want to see it becoming irrelevant – even though it could get argued that it’s already too late.
 Most analysts assumed the current instability in the Middle East would affect the supply side of the equation – and this hasn’t happened.
-Oil is even still exported in ever increasing volumes from the ISIS-controlled oil fields of Iraq and Syria.
+Oil is even still exported in ever-increasing volumes from the ISIS-controlled oil fields of Iraq and Syria.

 The market will correct.
-It always has and it always will.
-Suddenly everyone will be bullish again and upside price moves will be breathtaking.
-With competition for top talent restored in a leaner industry, people like you will again have the opportunity to swiftly have more options and choices for your next assignments.
+It always has, and it always will.
+Suddenly everyone will be bullish again, and upside price moves will be breathtaking.
+With competition for top talent restored in a leaner industry, people like you will once again have the opportunity to have more options and choices for your next assignments.

-Everything will go “back to normal” again, even if a new “normal” is based on more shrewd and savvy behaviours.
-This is how the industry works.
+Everything will go ‘back to normal’ again, even if a new ‘normal’ gets based on more intelligent and savvy behaviours.
+It’s how the industry works.
 A severe downturn flushes out the weakest players first, the players that make mistakes and tarnish the industry.
 These players can go and do something else.
-Perhaps something that they are more suited for.
-Sadly the current downturn has gone beyond flushing out the weakest players, and an element of “wrong place at wrong time” has prevailed.
+Perhaps something to which they’re more suited.
+Sadly the current downturn has gone beyond flushing out the weakest players, and an element of ‘the wrong place at the wrong time’ has prevailed.

-The most important people in the industry have always been richly rewarded.
+The most influential people in the industry have always gotten richly rewarded.
 Rewarded not just financially, but with a lifestyle and opportunities for adventure that few people ever get to experience.

 The smartest people in the industry are not waiting for the next upturn; they are striving towards it.
-They are planning, training or perhaps enjoying a well-earned rest.
+They’re planning, training or perhaps enjoying a well-earned rest.
 Rest that has been long delayed.

 As the green shoots appear, as the industry starts to move up a gear, the best-prepared companies and individuals will hit the ground running.